 Option 2: Register many Google accounts

 I used to have Google Photos as my second backup for all my media because of the free and unlimited storage.
-But ever since Google announced that they will no longer continue the free service, I stopped using it.
+But ever since Google announced that they would no longer continue the free service, I stopped using it.

 Even though Google Photos was no longer free, we can still have space from Google to store our photos and videos.
 That is through Google Drive.
 For each account that we create, we get free 15 Gigabyte cloud storage where we can back up our media with no quality loss.